l3br4s/CSlider/readme.md

-# CSlider: Dependency-free repeating slider with full style control
+# CSlider: Dependency-free slider with full style control

+CSlider is a pure JS infinite slider with minimal CSS overhead and no default theme.

 - [Usage](#usage)
 - [Styling](#styling)